LLNL/shroud/docs/input.rst

 hidden
 ^^^^^^

-The argument will not appear in the Fortran API.
+The argument will not appear in the Fortran or Python API.

 For the native C API it will appear as a regular argument.
 For the bufferify C API, it will be a local variable which